History 7-10 / Year 9 / Knowledge and understanding / First World War (1914–1918)

 Curriculum content descriptions

-the causes of World War I and the reasons why Australians enlisted to fight in the war (AC9HH9K08)
+the causes of the First World War and the reasons why Australians enlisted to fight in the war (AC9HH9K08)

 Elaborations

-• identifying and describing the long-term causes of World War I, such as militarism, the alliance system among European countries in the late 19th and early 20th centuries, imperialism and nationalism
+• identifying and describing the long-term causes of the First World War, such as militarism, the alliance system among European countries in the late 19th and early 20th centuries, imperialism and nationalism

-• identifying and describing the short-term triggers of World War I, such as the assassination of Archduke Franz Ferdinand of Austria-Hungary, the “July Crisis” between Austria-Hungary and Serbia, and the invasion of Belgium by Germany
+• identifying and describing the short-term triggers of the First World War, such as the assassination of Archduke Franz Ferdinand of Austria-Hungary, the “July Crisis” between Austria-Hungary and Serbia, and the invasion of Belgium by Germany

 • explaining the different perspectives towards war at the turn of the 20th century, such as notions of war as noble and heroic or as an adventure